Cretezy/dSock/README.md

 - Set `claim:$id` to the claim information (user, session, expiration)
 - Add the claim ID to `claim-user:$user` (to be able to lookup all of a user's claims)
 - Add the claim ID to `claim-user-session:$user-$session` if session is passed (to be able to lookup all of a user session's claims)
+- Add the claim ID to `claim-channel:$channel` if channel is passed (to be able to lookup all of a channel's claims)

 When a user connects, dSock retrieves the claim by ID and validates it's expiration.
 It then removes the claim from the user and user session storages.